 The setup file for automated installation of the add-in on computers running the Windows operating system is available below.
 Unfortunately, at this time we do not have versions of metRology for Microsoft Excel for any other operating systems.

 During the installation the setup script will check to see if an appropriate version of R is installed and will download and install the required R packages.
 Please note that these steps require internet access when the installation file is run.

-Detailed installation instructions, especially important for those with 64-bit computers, also can be found below.
+Detailed installation instructions also can be found below.
 The detailed instructions include links to test files (also given below) so you can make sure the installation has completed successfully.